klappy/translation-helps-mcp/README.md

-# Translation Helps MCP
+# Translation Helps MCP Server

 A high-performance, serverless API for aggregating Bible translation resources from Door43.
-Built with Netlify Functions, TypeScript, and SvelteKit.
+Built with Netlify Functions, TypeScript, and SvelteKit. **v2.1.0**

+> **Reference Implementation**: This project includes a demo chat interface showing how to integrate the API with a local AI model.
+The chat demo runs entirely on your device - no servers required for the AI processing!

 ## 🚀 Live Demo